MrAhile/K8s-CKA/6-Troubleshooting/events.md

 1. List all the events in the cluster

-2. List the same events sorted by timestamp
+2. List the same events sorted by the creationTimestamp

 3. Create a pod named *www* based on nginx